PavelKriz/LBP_GIMP_plugin/README.md

 An additional 10b can be obtained using LBP dominants.

-The task can be further extended by other variants of LBP symptoms.
+The task can be further extended by other variants of LBP features.

 ## Note for evaluators
  After consulting with the instructor, I implemented the assignment for a total of 50 points.
 I implemented the basic task, extended other LBP methods.
 The condition of the consulting teacher for the 50-point task was the implementation of a more complex LBP, thus the CLBP is implemented here.
 Also added to the input to slightly improve the UI plugin, now it's a bit interactive.
 Other advantages of why I think my implementation of such a plugin is good are listed in the Plugin Properties section.
 I would also try to mention mainly the documentation that I tried to do extensively, because I missed something like that when creating the plugin.
 In particular, none of the students' sample works are written in c ++.
 I have tried to do this, if this work is decent, so that it can help future students.